Yes, we are the fastest three hours in media and probably the most fun and without question the most worthwhile.

 It's been given to them.

-They're not used in their in their minds paying.
+They're not used in their minds paying.

-They are paying it, they just don't think so.
+They just don't think so.

-If they canceled deduction and withholding on federal taxes, and every three months people had to write the check, you you'd have a revolt.
+If they canceled deduction and withholding on federal taxes, and every three months people had to write the check, you'd have a revolt because then people would find out what it actually costs, what money they're losing, and they never see because of deduction.

 What's a benefit?

-You even hear Obama talking about urging people, wherever you go get a new job, make sure you got your benefits defined.
+You even hear Obama talking about urging people, wherever you go, get a new job, make sure you got your benefits defined.

-What the hell is a benefit?
+Benefit, what the hell is a benefit?

 It's a freebie, people think.